fallensoapbubble/NEBULA/Process.md

   - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
 - **Status**: Performance optimization - UnsavedChangesTracker effect dependencies optimized for better performance
 - **Notes**: This change optimizes the UnsavedChangesTracker component by removing auto-save related configuration properties from the useEffect dependency array.
 The UnsavedChangesTracker is part of the web editor interface system (task 8.3) that monitors changes to portfolio content and provides warnings about unsaved modifications.
 By removing `config.enableAutoSave` and `config.autoSaveInterval` from the dependencies, the effect will not re-run unnecessarily when these auto-save settings change, which improves performance while maintaining the core functionality of tracking unsaved changes.
 The component still properly responds to actual data changes (`savedData`, `hasChanges`) and history configuration changes (`config.trackHistory`, `config.maxHistorySize`), ensuring that the change tracking functionality remains reliable and responsive to user edits.
+###
+Home Page Client-Side Navigation Safety Fix

+- **Time**: Current session
+- **File Modified**: `src\app\page.js`
+- **Change Type**: Bug fix - Added client-side safety checks for window object access
+- **Change Details**:
+  - Added `typeof window !== 'undefined'` checks before accessing `window.location.href` in both navigation handlers
+  - Updated `handleGetStarted` function to check for window availability before redirecting to GitHub OAuth
+  - Updated `handleViewTemplates` function to check for window availability before redirecting to templates page
+  - Prevents server-side rendering errors when Next.js tries to execute client-side navigation code on the server
+  - Ensures compatibility with Next.js App Router and server-side rendering requirements
+- **Context**: Fixing hydration and SSR compatibility issues in the home page navigation handlers
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Bug fix - Home page navigation handlers now safe for server-side rendering
+- **Notes**: This change addresses a common Next.js issue where client-side code that accesses browser APIs like `window` can cause errors during server-side rendering.
+The `window` object is not available on the server, so attempting to access `window.location.href` during SSR would throw a ReferenceError.
+By adding `typeof window !== 'undefined'` checks, the code ensures that navigation only occurs in the browser environment where the window object is available.
+This is a critical fix for the home page, which serves as the entry point for users and needs to render correctly in all environments.
+The home page includes the main call-to-action buttons for GitHub authentication and template browsing, so ensuring reliable navigation is essential for user onboarding and platform functionality.
+###
+Service Worker Port Safety Check

+- **Time**: Current session
+- **File Modified**: `public\sw.js`
+- **Change Type**: Bug fix - Added safety check for message port existence in service worker
+- **Change Details**:
+  - Added null check for `event.ports` and `event.ports[0]` before attempting to post messages
+  - Wrapped `event.ports[0].postMessage(status)` in conditional check: `if (event.ports && event.ports[0])`
+  - Prevents potential runtime errors when message ports are not available or undefined
+  - Applied to the `GET_CACHE_STATUS` case in the service worker message handler
+  - Improves service worker reliability and prevents crashes from missing message ports
+- **Context**: Enhancing service worker robustness by adding defensive programming practices for message port communication
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Bug fix - Service worker message port safety improved with null checks
+- **Notes**: This change adds a critical safety check to the service worker's message handling system to prevent runtime errors when message ports are not available.
+Service workers communicate with the main thread through message ports, but these ports may not always be present depending on how the service worker is invoked.
+The added conditional check ensures that the service worker only attempts to post messages when a valid port exists, preventing potential crashes or errors that could break the offline functionality.
+This is particularly important for the platform's progressive web app capabilities, offline content caching, and background sync features.
+The service worker is essential for providing users with reliable offline experiences and seamless performance, so ensuring its stability through defensive programming practices is crucial for overall platform reliability.
+###
+Debug Utilities Implementation

+- **Time**: Current session
+- **File Modified**: `lib\debug-utils.js`
+- **Change Type**: Complete implementation - Added comprehensive debug utilities for development error tracking
+- **Change Details**:
+  - Implemented complete debug utilities module with 'use client' directive for Next.js App Router compatibility
+  - Added `initializeErrorTracking()` function for development environment error monitoring
+  - Implemented unhandled promise rejection tracking with detailed logging
+  - Added JavaScript error tracking with browser extension error filtering
+  - Created resource loading error detection for failed assets (images, scripts, stylesheets)
+  - Added media element event monitoring for video/audio play/pause tracking
+  - Implemented `isExtensionError()` helper to filter out common browser extension errors
+  - Created safe DOM manipulation utilities: `safeQuerySelector()` and `safeQuerySelectorAll()`
+  - Added `safeAddEventListener()` with automatic cleanup function return
+  - Implemented browser environment detection utilities: `isBrowser()` and `isServiceWorkerSupported()`
+  - Created `getBrowserInfo()` function for comprehensive browser information gathering
+  - Added `logEnvironmentInfo()` for development environment diagnostics
+  - Integrated with existing logger system for consistent error reporting
+  - Added comprehensive JSDoc documentation for all functions
+- **Context**: Creating robust debugging infrastructure to help identify and resolve JavaScript errors during development
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: New implementation - Debug utilities module fully implemented for development error tracking
+- **Notes**: This implementation provides a comprehensive debugging toolkit for the development environment, focusing on error tracking, safe DOM operations, and environment detection.
+The debug utilities help identify common JavaScript issues including unhandled promise rejections, resource loading failures, and browser compatibility problems.
+The module includes intelligent filtering to exclude browser extension errors that are not related to the application code.
+The safe DOM utilities prevent common querySelector errors and provide graceful fallbacks.
+The browser detection utilities help with environment-specific debugging and feature detection.
+This debugging infrastructure is essential for maintaining code quality and quickly identifying issues during development, especially important for a complex application with GitHub integration, authentication, and dynamic content rendering.